unitaryfund/mitiq/docs/source/examples/scaling.md

     )
 ```

-As expected we have $\mathtt{depth} * \mathtt{scale\_factor} = \mathtt{scaled\_depth}$.
+As expected, we have $\mathtt{depth} * \mathtt{scale\_factor} = \mathtt{scaled\_depth}$ when the scale factor is an integer.
+The scale factor can also take on non-integer values, where this equation will hold approximately.

 ## Using noise scaling methods

-Here we demo how you can use these noise-scaling technique in ZNE.
+Here, we demo how you can use these noise-scaling technique in ZNE.
-First we define an [executor](https://mitiq.readthedocs.io/en/stable/guide/executors.html) which is needed to tell Mitiq how to run the circuit.
+First, we define an [executor](https://mitiq.readthedocs.io/en/stable/guide/executors.html) which is needed to tell Mitiq how to run the circuit.
-Here we choose a simple density matrix simulation with depolarizing noise which acts between every circuit layer.
+We choose depolarizing noise via a simple density matrix simulation to act between every circuit layer.

 ```{code-cell} ipython3
 from mitiq.zne import execute_with_zne